Scientist of the Day - Alfred Lord Tennyson

 Alfred Lord Tennyson, a Poet Laureate of England, was born Aug.
 6, 1809.
 We do not feature many poets in these posts, even Poets Laureate, but we make an exception today, because of some uncanny parallels (and divergences) in the lives of Tennyson and Charles Darwin, and because we want to show you portraits of each that have never before, to our knowledge, been exhibited side by side.

 Tennyson was born in the same year as Darwin, who was six months older.
 They both attended Cambridge University (although there is no indication that they met there), both went on geological excursions with Adam Sedgwick, and both read works of the philosopher William Whewell and the geologist Charles Lyell.
 But in October of 1833, while Darwin was in South American on HSS Beagle, Tennyson suffered an intense personal loss.
-Arthur Hallam, his close friend from Cambridge, who was engaged to Tennyson’s sister and with whom he had travelled extensively, suddenly died in Vienna, age 22.
+Arthur Hallam, his close friend from Cambridge, who was engaged to Tennyson's sister and with whom he had travelled extensively, suddenly died in Vienna, age 22.
 Tennyson was bereft.
-Trying to express his grief, he began composing a eulogy in verse, In Memoriam, at which he labored for 16 years.
+Trying to express his grief, he began composing an elegy, In Memoriam, at which he labored for 16 years.
 The long poem (133 cantos), one of the masterpieces of 19th-century verse, was published in 1850.
 The portrait below shows Tennyson in 1840, when he was about half-way through his composition (second image).

 One of the most unexpected features of In Memoriam are the speculations about nature, extinction, and the struggle for existence, prompted by thoughts about death.
 I have put together here a collage of four-line stanzas from cantos 54, 55, and 56, and reordered them, which will probably irritate any Tennyson scholars among you, but we don't have room for all three cantos, and I am not trying to analyze the poem, so I think it is excusable.
 I reorder because I want to show Tennyson's progression from overwhelming loss to faith via thoughts about nature: